Mahadi-Ahmed/mahadia-spotifyData/README.md

 - [] consider adding contraint to media table if needed
 - [] add some kind of relationship between media to track or podcast table in schema level

+- [] Look into creating a new service that polls most recently played tracks & appends it to db

 ---
 ## Look into what i can use from Spotify's [web api](https://developer.spotify.com/documentation/web-api)